ptarmiganlabs/ctrl-q/README.md

 Maybe Qlik's CLI tool will evolve to include more of these use cases and engine-focused features too - great if so.
 Until then Ctrl-Q can hopefully make life a bit easier for Sense developers and admins out there.

+Finally, there are several blog posts on [ptarmiganlabs.com](https://ptarmiganlabs.com) where various Ctrl-Q features are examined in detail.
+Everything from short overviews of new features to very thorough, step-by-step instructions for how to use Ctrl-Q to solve some challenging Qlik Sense related task.

 Enjoy!

 # Contents